Crime in Canada: By province and territory

 Crime statistics vary considerably through different parts of Canada.
 In general, the eastern provinces have the lowest violent crime rates while the western provinces have higher rates and the territories higher still.
 Of the provinces, Manitoba and Saskatchewan have the highest violent crime rates.

 In Newfoundland and Labrador, the 2023 Crime Severity Index was 86.3, experiencing a 5.1% increase.
 The police-reported crime rate for the province stood at 7,175, also rising by 5.0%.
 Similar trends were noted across various provinces, with notable increases in other areas including Prince Edward Island, Nova Scotia, and New Brunswick, while some areas like Nova Scotia reported a slight decrease in their Crime Severity Index.

-The chart below also shows that Saskatchewan has the highest provincial assault rate, and that Manitoba has the highest provincial sexual assault rate, robbery rate and homicide rate of any Canadian province.
+Saskatchewan has the highest provincial assault rate, and that Manitoba has the highest provincial sexual assault rate, robbery rate and homicide rate of any Canadian province.
 In many instances the crime rates in the Yukon, Northwest Territories and Nunavut are the highest in the country and can be up to ten times the national average.

-2020 crime statistics for the provinces and territories are given below, as reported by Statistics Canada.